coldmanck/recovering-unbiased-scene-graphs/README.md

 - 2x NVIDIA GPUs with at least 16G memory each (for training); or 1x NVIDIA GPU with at least 4G memory (for validation)
 - CUDA/cudnn installed (with version matched your PyTorch)

-Note that we use PyTorch 1.8.0 (should be compatible with versions 0.4.0 ~ 1.9.0) with CUDA 11.1
+Note that we use PyTorch 1.8.0 (should be compatible with versions 0.4.0 ~ 1.9.0) with CUDA 11.1.
+The installation of PyTorch is included in the following script.

 We provide two ways to install:
 - (Recommended) Run `bash install_sgg_env.sh`.
 That's it!
+Any doubt, run the commands one-by-one.
 - Follow [INSTALL.md](INSTALL.md) to install the requirements step-by-step.

 ## Data